Benguerine/Benguerine/README.md

 - 👋 Hi, I’m @Benguerine Mohammed
 - 👀 I’m interested in the topics such as artificial intelligence, data science, and robotics.
-- 🌱 I’m currently learning  the principles of computer science..
+- 🌱 I’m currently learning  the principles of deep learning and computer vision..
-- 💞️ I’m looking to collaborate on the field of deep learning
+- 💞️ I’m looking to collaborate on the field of deep learning and computer vision
 - 📫 How to reach me ...
 benguerine_mohammed@outlook.com